Skip to content

 40 Introduction with MIB1 + Course Overview Administration + Activity Term kick-off with MIB1

-42 Generative AI Lecture + Discussion
+42 Basics of AI Lecture + Discussion

-45 AI in the industry Activity + Discussion Hochschulkontaktbörse
+45 AI in the industry Activity Hochschulkontaktbörse

-02 AI in creative processes Practical Lab
+02 Reflection on using AI in creative processes Practical Lab

-03 AI in creative processes Practical Lab
+03 Consequences of using AI in creative processes Practical Lab

 04 Rehearsal for colloquium Student Talks